rishabhgoel0213/ResearchTree/README.md

 ## Containers

-This repo includes a first-pass container workflow driven by a `container.toml` in each example directory.
+This repo includes a first-pass example runtime workflow driven by a `container.toml` in each example directory.

 - shared image logic lives in `docker/Dockerfile`
-- the host-side launcher lives in `scripts/container.py` (nix is also supported using `scripts/container_nix.py`)
+- the Docker launcher lives in `scripts/container.py`
+- a parallel Nix launcher lives in `scripts/container_nix.py`
 - each example declares its runtime in `examples/*/container.toml`

+The two launchers share the same `container.toml` format but differ in how isolated the workspace is:

+- `scripts/container.py` uses Docker/Podman-managed workspaces and volumes
+- `scripts/container_nix.py` uses a persistent copied workspace under `~/.cache/researchtree-container-nix/` and runs commands in a Nix shell
+- both support the same high-level entrypoints such as `build`, `run`, `shell`, and `treegit`
+- both can target either an example name under `examples/` or an arbitrary directory path containing a valid `container.toml`

 The current model is intentionally simple: